MyPureCloud/developer-center-blog/source/2021-08-31-new-experimental-cli-feature-alternative-formats/index.md

 ## Using Alternative Formats

-To use the Alternative Formats feature we can pass a supported value (e.g YAML or JSON) to the `--inputformat` flag or to the `--outputformat` flag.
+To use the Alternative Formats feature we can pass a supported value (e.g `YAML` or `JSON`) to the `--inputformat` flag or to the `--outputformat` flag.

+To input `YAML` data:

+`--inputformat=yaml`

+To output `YAML` data:

+`--outputformat=yaml`

+**Note:** If you do not pass a value to the `--inputformat` flag or to the `--outputformat` flag their value will default to `JSON`.

+**Note:** As this is an experimental feature, the feature may be removed or changed at any time.

+## Input Format

+If you want to input a `YAML` file when making a request, simply include the `--inputformat=yaml` command and pass the file to the `--file` flag.

+**Example Query:**

+`query.yaml`

+	---
+	interval: 2021-07-13T23:00:00.000Z/2021-07-19T23:00:00.000Z
+	order: asc
+	orderBy: conversationStart
+	paging:
+	  pageSize: 25
+	  pageNumber: 1

+**Example Request:**

+`gc analytics conversations details query create --file=./query.yaml --inputformat=yaml`

+**Example Response:**

+	{
+	  "conversations": [
+	    {
+	      "conversationEnd": "2021-07-15T02:17:42.787Z",
+	      "conversationId": "b58e069b-ea04-4219-98ad-43de79e6dba3",
+	      "conversationStart": "2021-07-14T16:17:13.638Z",
+	      "divisionIds": ["cd28af1e-bfd8-4e24-aed1-075343054946"],
+	      "originatingDirection": "inbound",
+	      "participants": [
+	        {
+	          "participantId": "6c401d04-e997-40d3-9d81-4cb3308c2f93",
+	          "participantName": "Customer",
+	          "purpose": "customer",
+	          "sessions": [
+	            {
+	              "direction": "inbound",
+	              "mediaType": "chat",
+	              "provider": "PureCloud Webchat v2",
+	              "requestedRoutings": ["Standard"],
+	              "sessionId": "243fed6e-acbd-4bda-8c1e-a0a0177953aa",
+	              "metrics": [
+	                {
+	                  "emitDate": "2021-07-14T16:17:13.638Z",
+	                  "name": "nConnected",
+	                  "value": 1
+	                }
+	              ],

+	        response continues...
+	}

+## Output Format

-To display a request response as YAML simply include the `--outputformat=yaml` command.
+If you want to format your response as `YAML`, simply include the `--outputformat=yaml` command.

-Example Request:
+**Example Request:**

 `gc users get f3dc94ca-acec-4ee4-a07e-ca7503ddbd62 --outputformat=yaml`

-Example Output:
+**Example Response:**

 	acdAutoAnswer: false
 	addresses: []